openstack/octavia/doc/source/guides/operator-maintenance.rst

     In Pike a failover command is being added to the API which allows to failover a load balancer's amphora while taking care of the intricacies of different topologies and prioritizes administrative failovers behind other operations.
-    This function should be used instead of the ones descrived above once it becomes available.
+    This function should be used instead of the ones described above once it becomes available.

 Rotating Cryptographic Certificates